• Skip to primary navigation

 10. Cover surface of bowl with plastic wrap and chill for at least 4 hours, or overnight.

-11. Once chilled, use a spoon to scoop balls from the hardened chocolate and, working quickly, use your hands to shape.
+11. Once chilled, use a spoon or cookie scoop to scoop balls from the hardened chocolate and, working quickly, use your hands to shape.
 Immediately roll in chopped coconut or crushed graham crackers and set aside.
 Repeat with remaining chocolate.

 12. Store leftovers in an airtight container in the refrigerator.